 As students develop biliteracy, they are also developing skills to think critically about the text they are reading.
 Close reading is critical analysis and evaluation of a given text.
 For students to be successful at close reading, they need multiple opportunities to practice and apply these skills with a variety of texts.
 Close Reading Packs in both English and Spanish provide teachers with a defined process that guides the students to think critically about a given text, communicate their findings with their small group, then collaborate to come up with a group answer to a Key Question.
 To extend learning, many passages are connected to leveled books at a similar reading level in either English or Spanish.
 Students can then apply close reading strategies in different texts and text formats.

 Technology provides a variety of ways for students to build literacy skills in the classroom and in their home environment.
 With the Kids A-Z online student portal and mobile app, students have access to the entire library of English and Spanish books and resources, as well as audio books, interactive tools, and built-in awards and incentives.
 Parents also have online access to view their child’s activity and send encouraging messages.
 With online access for both students and parents, the home-to-school connection is enhanced, as parents have opportunities to learn about what their child is learning at school.
-For homework, teachers can have students practice their leveled books from guided reading, create personalized learning experiences by assigning level-appropriate texts in English or Spanish for reading at home, and send notes to the students to read at home to encourage dual language learning away from the classroom.
+For homework, teachers can have students practice their leveled books from small group instruction, create personalized learning experiences by assigning appropriate texts in English or Spanish for reading at home, and send notes to the students to read at home to encourage dual language learning away from the classroom.

 However you approach dual language learning in your classroom, the assessments, books, tools, and other resources delivered by Raz-Plus can be used to effectively support your students as they develop literacy, biliteracy, and bilingual comprehension, along with many other important 21st century skills.
 Every day, your classroom can be a place that actively promotes dual language learning, simply by making the most of the resources that are included with a Raz-Plus subscription.